open-cogsci/osdoc/content/pages/dev/plugin.md

 ## Writing the main plugin code

-The main plugin code is placed in `my_plugin.py`.
+The main plugin code is placed in `MyPlugin.py`.
 This file has two classes:

-- `my_plugin`, which contains the runtime part of the plugin.
+- `MyPlugin`, which contains the runtime part of the plugin.
-- `qtmy_plugin`, which controls the GUI.
+- `qtMyPlugin`, which controls the GUI.
 This class is almost empty in most cases, because the controls are defined in `info.yaml`.

 In many cases, you will only be concerned with three methods:

-- `my_plugin.reset()` is where you specify default values for the plugin variables.
+- `MyPlugin.reset()` is where you specify default values for the plugin variables.
-- `my_plugin.prepare()` is where you implement the prepare phase of your plugin.
+- `MyPlugin.prepare()` is where you implement the prepare phase of your plugin.
 It is good practice to move as much functionality as possible into `prepare()`, so that the time-critical run phase goes as smooth as possible.
-- `my_plugin.run()` is where you implement the run phase of your plugin.
+- `MyPlugin.run()` is where you implement the run phase of your plugin.

 A very simple example looks like this (see the [examples](#examples) for more realistic examples):